zdravkov/kendo-docs/api/mobile/scrollview.md

  The initial page to display.

+### pageSize `Number`*(default: 1)*

+Multiplier applied to the snap amount of the ScrollView.
+By default, the widget scrolls to the next screen when swipe.
+If the `pageSize` property is set to `0.5`, the ScrollView will scroll by half of the widget width.

 ### velocityThreshold `Number`*(default: 0.8)*

  The velocity threshold after which a swipe will navigate to the next page (as opposed to snapping back to the current page).